Drizin/DapperQueryBuilder/README.md

     AND ProductSubcategoryID = {subCategoryId}
     ORDER BY ProductId").Query<Product>;
 ```

-The underlying query will be fully parametrized (`Name LIKE @p0 AND ProductSubcategoryID = @p1`), without risk of SQL-injection, even though it looks like you're just building dynamic sql.
+The underlying query (that is passed to Dapper) will be fully parameterized (without risk of SQL-injection) even though it looks like you're just building dynamic sql.
+Dapper would receive a statement like `...
+WHERE Name LIKE @p0 AND ProductSubcategoryID = @p1` and parameters like `new { p0 = productName, p1 = subCategoryId }` - without the risk of having name mismatches or even missing to pass some parameters.

 ## Fundamental 2: Query and Parameters walk side-by-side

 QueryBuilder basically wraps 2 things that should always stay together: the query which you're building, and the parameters which must go together with your query.
-This is a simple concept but it allows us to add new sql clauses (parametrized) in a single statement.
+This is a simple concept but it allows us to dynamically add new parameterized SQL clauses/conditions in a single statement.

-Let's say you're building a query with a variable number of conditions. **Instead of appending multiple conditions like this**:
+This is how we would build a query with a variable number of conditions using plain Dapper:

 ```cs
 var dynamicParams = new DynamicParameters();
 string sql = "SELECT * FROM Product WHERE 1=1";